TUMFTM/truckscenes-devkit/docs/installation.md

 ```

 ## Verify install
-To verify your environment run `python -m unittest` in the `python-sdk` folder.
+To verify your environment run `python -m unittest` in the `test` folder.

 That's it you should be good to go!